your Y, your community

 THOSE WHO JOIN THE Y become part of a community committed nurturing the potential of kids, improving health and well-being, and giving back and supporting our neighbors.
 Because we continue to surpass our goals in fundraising each year, we are able to extend our reach and do more for the community.

-This summer, 16 high-school students became the second graduating class of the Summer Youth Institute at Mission Valley YMCA.
-They, along with six alumni, completed an an eight-week program in digital arts.
+Last summer, 14 high-school students became the third graduating class of the Summer Youth Institute at Mission Valley YMCA.
+They, along with four alumni from previous summers, completed an an eight-week program in digital arts.
 The teens gained leadership and academic skills while exploring digital story telling, graphic design, robotics and photography.